Inheritance tax planning

-The value of the main residence nil-rate band for an estate will be the lower of the net value of the interest in the residential property (after deducting any liabilities such as a mortgage) or the maximum amount of the band.
+The value of the main residence nil-rate band for an estate is the lower of the net value of the interest in the residential property (after deducting any liabilities such as a mortgage) or the maximum amount of the band.

-The qualifying residential interest will be limited to one residential property but personal representatives will be able to nominate which residential property should qualify if there is more than one in the estate.
+The qualifying residential interest is limited to one residential property but personal representatives are able to nominate which residential property should qualify if there is more than one in the estate.
 A property which was never a residence of the deceased, such as a buy-to-let property, will not qualify.

-The allowance will take effect for relevant transfers on death on or after 6 April 2017.
+The allowance takes effect for relevant transfers on death on or after 6 April 2017.
 It will apply to reduce the tax payable by an estate on death; it will not apply to reduce the tax payable on lifetime transfers that are chargeable as a result of death.
-It will initially be set at £100,000 for 2017-18, rising by £25,000 annual increments so that it reaches up to £175,000 for 2020-21.
+It has been set at £150,000 for 2019–20, rising by £25,000 to £175,000 for 2020–21.

-This new nil-rate band will also be available when a person downsizes or ceases to own a home on or after 8 July 2015, and assets of an equivalent value (up to £175,000 in 2020-21) are passed on death to direct descendants.
+This nil-rate band is also available when a person downsizes or ceases to own a home on or after 8 July 2015, and assets of an equivalent value (up to £175,000 in 2020-21) are passed on death to direct descendants.

-To ensure that the wealthier estates continue to make a greater contribution to IHT receipts, there will be a tapered withdrawal of the main residence nil-rate band for estates with a net value of more than £2 million (at a withdrawal rate of £1 for every £2 over this threshold).
+To ensure that the wealthier estates continue to make a greater contribution to IHT receipts, there is a tapered withdrawal of the main residence nil-rate band for estates with a net value of more than £2 million (at a withdrawal rate of £1 for every £2 over this threshold).